EndPointCorp/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 These are the ones we need for this project but of course, in your own projects you can install whatever you want.

-## Authoring JavaScript and SCSS source files
+### Authoring JavaScript and SCSS source files

 Now that we have the Node.js part of the project set up, we need a place where we can put our JavaScript and SCSS files.
 For that, we created two new directories: `JavaScript` and `Stylesheets`.

-Since we're adapting StartBootrap's admin template, we copied all its SCSS files into the `Stylesheets` directory; and put its JavaScript into the `JavaScript` directory.
+Since we're adapting Start Bootrap's admin template, we copied all its SCSS files into the `Stylesheets` directory and put its JavaScript into the `JavaScript` directory.
 It all ended up looking like this:

 ```diff
  .